altmbr/Personal-GPT/README.md

 # My Personal GPT

 A simple web application that allows you to interact with OpenAI's GPT models (GPT-4o and GPT-4.5) through a clean interface.
+Nice way to keep using 4.5 after you run out of credits (note dated April 5 2025).

 ## Features